dhiaHadjAmor/timeTracker/README.md

 # This Experience

-I spent 8 hours working on this app , it's the first time i work with docker so it was a good occasion to explore it and dockerise the app .
+- I spent 8 hours working on this app , it's the first time i work with docker so it was a good occasion to explore it and dockerise the app .
-I did like working with Javascript technologies , dockerising the app I wish i spend a little much time styling my view , i know it's very bad !
+- I did like working with Javascript technologies , dockerising the app
+- I wish i spend a little much time styling my view , i know it's very bad !
+- I didn't use redux for data management  , i just used axios because of the simplicity of data and API .